-Alan Dunlop is a parishioner of the Church of the Transfiguration where he is currently Chair of the Board of Trustees of the Endowment Fund and President of the Episcopal Men's Fellowship.
+Alan Dunlop is a parishioner of the Church of the Transfiguration where he is currently Treasurer of the Board of Trustees of the Endowment Fund.
 Born in Scotland, Alan got to Texas almost as soon as he could, and is a lawyer by profession admitted in Scotland, England and Wales, and New York.
 A former divisional general counsel of Hess Corporation, Alan's last job before retirement was as Director of the Institute for Energy Law at the Center for American and International Law in Plano.
-At Transfiguration, Alan has served on the Budget, Finance and Administration Committee, the Vestry Nominating Committee and as Executive Director of Transfigured Nights, Transfiguration's sacred and secular musical outreach program.
-In the Diocese of Dallas, he is a member of the Finance Committee, and a Transfiguration delegate to the annual convention.
+At Transfiguration, Alan has served on the Budget, Finance and Administration Committee, the Vestry Nominating Committee, as a delegate to the diocesan convention, and as Executive Director of Transfigured Nights, Transfiguration's sacred and secular musical outreach program.
+Alan is a former Chair of the Board of Trustees of the Transfiguration Endowment Fund and a former President of the Episcopal Men's Fellowship.
+In the Diocese of Dallas, he is a member of the Finance Committee.
 Alan is a graduate of the University of Edinburgh and a former President of the Edinburgh University Union.

-Sue Gray and her husband are parishioners at St. Michael and All Angels.
+Sue Gray and her husband are parishioners at Saint Michael and All Angels.
 Prior to joining Saint Michael, she served in a variety of positions at the Church of the Transfiguration, including Chair of the Endowment Fund, Vestry Member, Rector Search Committee member and Sunday School teacher.
 She is currently Executive Director of the Family Office of TVP Investments.
 Before joining TVP, she spent 10 years as a Relationship Manager with Wells Fargo Private Bank where she led teams providing financial services to high-net-worth families and individuals.
 Sue has almost 30 years of experience in Wealth Management working with 2 other financial firms prior to Wells Fargo.
 She has done a variety of non-profit work in the Dallas area since moving here from St. Louis in 1992.

-Scott W. Hancock is a parishioner of St. Michael and All Angels where he has been a member of the vestry.
+Scott W. Hancock is a parishioner of Saint Michael and All Angels where he has been a member of the vestry.
 He is Owner of Oak Capital Advisors, an independent advisory firm established in 2012.
 He has over 35 years of experience in investing in both private and public markets with various firms including Managing Director at Bessemer Trust Company, Executive Director at UBS Timber Investors, and Vice President of Goldman, Sachs & Co.
 He earned a BA and MBA from the University of Texas at Austin.
 He is the immediate past President of the Dallas Symphony Orchestra Foundation.
 He has served as President, Vice President and Treasurer of St. Philips School and Community Center Foundation.
-He has also served on the Board of St. Michael Episcopal School and was a previous Board Member of the Episcopal Foundation of Dallas.
+He has also served on the Board of Saint Michael Episcopal School and was a previous Board Member of the Episcopal Foundation of Dallas.